Your one-stop portal for Hong Kong transport news Total visitors since 18 August 2025:

 The LRV used for the Yuen Long Sightseeing Route stands at the Yuen Long terminus

 The Light Rail Voyager Yuen Long Sightseeing Route was launched on 28 September 2025, alongside the Tuen Mun route, which debuted as a tourist route seven months prior.
 The routes are designed to let riders discover Yuen Long and Tuen Mun through specially curated routes, promoting tourism in the New Territories' northwest.
-Unfortunately, this weekend-only service will be suspended from 16 December 2025 onwards, with MTR citing a change of business strategies as the reason.
+Unfortunately, this weekend-and-public-holiday-only service was suspended from 16 December 2025 onwards, with MTR citing a change of business strategies as the reason.

 Citybus started operating a special open-top bus route, H20, on 19–20 November 2025, to cater to tourists visiting by cruise.
 This is the first time that franchised open-top buses have served Kai Tak Cruise Terminal, which opened in 2013.